nasrin256/live-caller-id-lookup-example/Sources/PIRService/PIRService.docc/Authentication.md

     * the token request uses the public key that is associated with the right user tier,

     and issues the token response that the system uses to get a Privacy Pass token.
-11. When a PIR request is made, the system attached an unused Privacy Pass token to the request.
+11. When a PIR request is made, the system attaches an unused Privacy Pass token to the request.
 The PIR node can use the public key to verify that the token is valid and that assures that the request is authorized.
 12. Response to the PIR request is returned to the system.